Evolutionary scheduling of university activities based on consumption forecasts to minimise electricity costs: Results and discussion

 \subsubsection{Base schedule analysis}

-The CMA-ES and GA were tested with population sizes from 100 to 2000 as is shown in Fig.~\ref{fig:base_res}.
-The stopping criteria for the CMA-ES is met when the $f$ tolerance is smaller than 100 or the x tolerance is smaller than 1.
+The GA and CMA-ES were tested with population sizes from 100 to 2\,000 (see Fig.~\ref{fig:base_res}).
+The stopping criteria for CMA-ES is met when the $f$ tolerance is smaller than 100 or the x tolerance is smaller than 1.
 The stopping criteria for the GA is met when no improvement larger than 1 is found for 500 generations in a row.
 Both stopping criteria were tuned to stop the evolution process when no or very slight improvements were found for multiple generations.
 CMA-ES was implemented using the pygmo library \cite{Biscani2020} and starts with a $\sigma$ of 0.5.
-The GA selects 10\% of each population as parents.
-All other parameters of the GA are the default parameters from the PyGAD library \cite{gad_pygad_2021}.
+The GA uses steady-state selection as selection operator with a selection rate of 10\% of the parent population, the crossover operator is single-point crossover, the mutation operator is random resetting with a mutation probability of 10\%.
+The selection rate of the parent population was chosen, all other parameters and operators are the default ones found in the PyGAD library \cite{gad_pygad_2021}.

 For small instances CMA-ES and the GA both get close or exceed with all populations size the base schedule used for the competition submission (see Fig. \ref{fig:base_res}).
-However for the large instances, CMA-ES outperforms the GA for all population sizes except 2000.
+However for the large instances, CMA-ES outperforms the GA for all population sizes except 2\,000.
 The base schedule used for the competition submission had 3 small schedules obtained with the GA and the 7 others obtained with CMA-ES.